rajput1991/myprivaterepo/src/mynotes.md

 If you signup with credential which are taken -- error , see on console.
-If you sign up with credential which are not taken - successful sign up with no error on console.
+If you sign up with credential which are not taken - successful sign up with no error on console. similarly if you enter invalid password.. spineer should go away with error on console.